Shourai/100-go-exercises/exercises.md

 [[0, 0, 0, 0, 0], [0, 1, 2, 3, 4], [0, 2, 4, 6, 8]]
 ```

-Hints:
-Note: In case of input data being supplied to the question, it should be assumed to be a console input in a comma-separated form.

-Solution:

 ### Question 8
 Level 2